 Joseph M. Humire

 Joseph M. Humire is a global security expert, specialized in analyzing trans-regional threats in the Western Hemisphere.
-Mr. Humire provides regular briefings and lectures on international terrorism, transnational organized crime, Islamism and Iran and Hezbollah’s influence in the Americas, has testified numerous times before the U.S. Congress and has served as an expert witness to several important terrorism trials, as well as, is a regular national security commentator for a variety of major English and Spanish language media, including Univision, Telemundo, CNN en Español, and NTN24 regional news network, as well as Fox News and CNN International.
+Mr. Humire provides regular briefings and lectures on international terrorism, transnational organized crime, Islamism, and Iran and Hezbollah’s influence in the Americas.
+He has testified numerous times before the U.S. Congress and has served as an expert witness to several important terrorism trials, as well as, is a regular national security commentator for a variety of major English and Spanish language media, including a weekly radio segment on nationally syndicated The John Batchelor Show.

-Mr. Humire currently serves as the executive director of the next generation, national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C. and is a distinguished senior fellow at the Gatestone Institute and the Middle East Forum.
+Mr. Humire currently serves as the executive director of the next generation, national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C. and is a distinguished senior fellow at the Gatestone Institute.
 Prior to SFS, he served in the U.S. Marine Corps with a combat tour in Iraq and a multinational training exercise UNITAS in Latin America and the Caribbean.
 After leaving the military, he graduated from George Mason University with a degree in Economics and Global Affairs.
-Mr. Humire began building SFS’s global network of more than 100 security scholars in almost 30 countries worldwide as the Director of Institute Relations at the Atlas Economic Research Foundation.
+Mr. Humire began building SFS’s global network at the Atlas Economic Research Foundation.